spearo2/spearo2.github.io/_posts/2022-07-19-[Jupyter] Extension Tutorial(2).markdown

 Values within the brackets are the default values.
 I just setted author name and email address for now.

-Then a repo will be cloned with your configuration as below
+Then a directory will be created as follows:

 <img src="{{site.url}}/assets/images/research/cookie2.png" width="auto" height="auto" alt="cookie2">

+If you wish to make a git repo, you should have it prepared beforehand.

 You can create a new github repo based on the created directory.